dallasschoff/gord-the-game/README.md

 6. Mini-boss battle that the player moves towards to activate
 7. Game over win screen to end demo
 8. Finish environment

+Ideas
+1. Crunchy and smooth peanut butter monsters
+2. crunchy has a ranged attack to throw peanuts